sumn2u/learn-javascript/en/functions/set-interval.md

 As you can see from this example, after you put the function and interval for the function, you can set the values of the function parameters inside set interval.

 ## Clear Interval
-You can use the `clearInterval()` method to remove a set interval with a specefic variable name or ID.
+You can use the `clearInterval()` method to remove a set interval with a specefic variable name.
 As an example based on the previous one let's store set interval into a variable named `intervalTime`, however, right after our variable we'll call it inside clear interval by writing `clearInterval(intervalTime).`

 ```js
 function repeatSaying(el) {